diogomaul/my-website/content/posts/personal-website/index.md

 git commit -m "initial commit"
 ```

 Now your changes are commited to your local repository and we will push them to the origin on Git Hub.
+Git is source control technology widely adopted by companies and people around the world and GitHub is the biggest player in this field.

 #### Push your application to GitHub